carbon-language/carbon-lang/mlir/docs/WritingAPass.md

 ### Querying Analyses

-The base `OperationPass` class provide utilities for querying and preserving analyses for the current operation being processed.
+The base `OperationPass` class provides utilities for querying and preserving analyses for the current operation being processed.

 *   OperationPass automatically provides the following utilities for querying